mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 INITIATIVE Once the relative positions of ships have been determined and crew assigned to duties, the battle begins.
 Initiative is rolled once for each ship as usual when the combat begins but with spacecraft you roll the following:

-2D + the pilot’s Pilot skill + the ship’s Thrust score
+2D + the pilot's Pilot skill + the ship's Thrust score

 Ships with better pilots and faster maneuver drives will therefore be quicker to act in space combat.